 After practicing medicine in Boston Massachusetts, Dr. Drourr relocated to Jupiter, Florida in 1997 where she established her private practice.
 She is an esteemed member of the medical staff at Jupiter Medical Center.

 Dr. Drourr gives back to the local community in many ways.
-She is on the Palm Beach County Call to Action Coalition to End Obesity.
+She is on the Medical Advisory board for The Mind Music and Movement Foundation for Neurological Disorders.
 She is also the Medical Director of MyClinic, a not-for-profit clinic that provides free medical care to the uninsured.
-And additionally, Dr. Drourr is an active volunteer at her local synagogue, Temple Beth Am, for which she has been on the Executive Committee of the Board of Directors.
+Dr. Drourr is the Chairperson of the Ethics Committee at Jupiter Medical Center and lastly, she is an active volunteer at her local synagogue, Temple Beth Am, for which she has been on the Executive Committee of the Board of Directors.